Omar Al-Muziel

-Omar Al-Muziel (عمر المزيعل; born 25 July 1992) is a Saudi Arabian professional footballer who currently plays for Al-Shoulla on loan from Damac.
+Omar Al-Muziel (عمر المزيعل; born 25 July 1992) is a Saudi Arabian professional footballer who currently plays as a right-back.

 Career

 Al-Muziel started his career at Al-Mehmal in his hometown of Thadig.
 He joined Al-Shabab when he was 16 years old.
 He was promoted to the first during the 2014–15 season, however, he failed to make an appearance for Al-Shabab.
 On 8 February 2015, Al-Muziel joined Al-Orobah on a 5-month loan.
 He made 3 appearances for Al-Orobah in all competitions before returning to Al-Shabab at the end of the season.
 On 24 August 2015, Al-Muziel joined Al-Wehda on a season-long loan.
 On 5 August 2016, Al-Muziel was released from his contract by Al-Shabab.

 On 9 August 2016, Al-Muziel joined Al-Ittihad on a three-year contract.
 In his first season at the club he made 23 appearances in all competitions and started in the Crown Prince Cup final against Al-Nassr which ended in a 1–0 win.
 On 12 May 2018, Al-Muziel started the King Cup final win against Al-Faisaly.
 On 23 January 2019, Al-Muziel joined Al-Fayha on loan until the end of the season.
 He scored his first goal for the club on 16 May 2019 in the 5–2 win against Al-Wehda.

 Following the expiry of his contract with Al-Ittihad, Al-Muziel signed a three-year contract with Al-Fayha on 30 May 2019.
 On 28 January 2020, he was loaned out to fellow Pro League side Abha.

 On 6 October 2020, Al-Muziel joined Damac.
 On 9 September 2022, Al-Muziel joined Al-Shoulla on loan.

+On 13 July 2023, Al-Muziel joined Hajer after being released by Damac.
+On 10 September 2024, Al-Muziel joined Al-Shoulla.